How to Buy Land: Step-by-Step Guide, Types & Pros & Cons

 Auction Sites

-Another key strategy for buying land for investment reasons is finding auctions.
+Another critical strategy for buying land for investment reasons is finding auctions.
 Land sales are one of the most common property types sold by auction.
 Auctions remove the possibility of negotiations and shorten the closing period.
-Many auctions are held locally or in-person, so you can find those by searching for terms like “Chicago auctions” and “Chicago land auctions.”
+Many auctions are local or in person, so you can find those by searching for terms like “Chicago auctions” and “Chicago land auctions.”

 Online auction sites are also great ways to find land to buy.
 They often have an existing process that makes it easy to register, get all the property information, and bid online.
-Plus, most of them are free to browse and place bids, since the seller is responsible for fees.
+Plus, most are free to browse and place bids since the seller is responsible for fees.
 Start by looking at four of the top real estate auction sites below.

 Sites | ||||